valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   * Changed methods with business key as optional to required

 * **DocumentVariableDelegate array value transformation**

-  * Array value transformation resulted in a unusable list of JsonNode objects.
-It will now transform values correctly regardless of the type.
+  Values of an array were deserialized into objects of type JsonNode, which cannot be used by JUEL.
+  They are now deserialized into types that can be used properly.

 * **Mapping to new arrays on Form submission**

-  When mapping values of a form submission into a non-existing array, this resulted in an error.
-It will now add the node when it's missing.
+  When mapping values of a form submission into a missing array, this resulted in an error.
+It will now add the array and values instead.

 ## Breaking changes